elucian/bee/syntax/overview.md

 <statement> if (<condition>);
 ```

-The statement is executed only if the condition is True.
+The statement is executed only if the condition is T = true.

 **notes:**
 1. Conditional expression must be enclosed in ();